ThreeDotsLabs/watermill/dev/cli/README.md

 watermill-cli googlecloud subscription rm <subscription_id>
 ```

-Additional flags are available for addSubscription to regulate the subscription's settings.
+Additional flags are available for `subscription add` to regulate the newly created subscription's settings.